 |to form women of conscience, competence and compassionate commitment

 |to create and foster a partnership between parents, school and the wider community|

 |to follow in the spirit of Mary Ward who cherished ‘freedom of spirit, sincerity, and a cheerful disposition’.|

 Chapel is at the heart of the school, and its doors are always open.
 It sits just off the central corridor in the main building, opposite the girls refectory, close to the House offices and the staircases that go up to the boarding areas.
 The school gathers in chapel four mornings a week, and also for Mass on Sundays.
-We also hold Mass for the whole school at the start of term, and on other special occasions such as Saint Cecelia's Day (always on a Sunday when we have Mass anyway), and House Masses offer further occasions for worship in a more informal setting.
+We also hold Mass for the whole school at the start of term, and on other special occasions such as Saint Cecelia's Day, and House Masses offer further occasions for worship in a more informal setting.
 The remaining two mornings involve prayers and assembly in Houses and with tutor groups.
 Our own Father Dermot leads us in Mass, and in prayers on other occasions, and is a regular and cheerful presence around school.
 The girls love sitting and chatting with him in the refectory, and value his calm wisdom and steadying influence in their busy lives.